kshetline/aw-clock/README.md

 If you are running the server on a Raspberry Pi you have the option to display indoor temperature and humidity using a direct-wired DHT22/AM2302 sensor, as seen here: https://www.amazon.com/HiLetgo-Temperature-Humidity-Electronic-Practice/dp/B01N9BA0O4/.
 The wiring I describe below is specifically for the AM2302 version of the DHT22, with a built-in pull-up resistor.

 With your Raspberry Pi shut down and disconnected from power, connect the DHT22/AM2302 sensor.
-The code defaults to assuming the signal lead (“out”) of the sensor is connected to GPIO 4 (physical pin 7 on the 40-pin GPIO header).
-The `+` lead from the sensor needs to be connected to 5V (I chose pin 2 on the 40-pin GPIO header) and the `-` lead needs to be connected to ground (I chose pin 6).
+The code defaults to assuming the signal lead (“out”) of the sensor is connected to GPIO 17 (physical pin 11 on the 40-pin J8 header).
+The `+` lead from the sensor needs to be connected to 5V (I chose pin 2 on the 40-pin J8 header) and the `-` lead needs to be connected to ground (I chose pin 6).

 ![Picture of DHT wiring](https://shetline.com/misc/rpi-dht22-wiring.jpg)